 - HR

-The central question in order to narrow down the objectives is:
+The central question for narrowing down the objectives is:

 - A permanently overloaded service team